TABLE OF CONTENTS

 Is PayPal a merchant account?

-Yes and no. PayPal is an aggregate merchant account, which means you use parts of their merchant account’s bandwidth.
-A standard business PayPal account is not the same as a PayPal merchant account unless you go through their full underwriting process for an upgraded account.
+No, PayPal is not a merchant account.
+PayPal is known as an aggregator and/or payment service provider which means you use parts of their master merchant account’s bandwidth.
+A standard personal PayPal account is not the same as a PayPal business account unless you go through their full underwriting process for an upgraded account.
 This subjects you to PayPal’s merchant account requirements and additional rules.
 They can also limit your processing or hold your deposits at their discretion.

 What are the limits of a PayPal business account?